 Acer palmatum Japanese Princess is a beautiful dwarf maple with hot-pink spring color.
 In late spring the color changes to a light green with some tints of pink.
 In the summer months she is light green or yellow-green.
 Fall color begins dark pink and ends in crimson red.
 This little cutie is from a Mikawa yatsubusa parent – a priceless jewel to be treasured because she has some of Mikawa’s trunk and leaf structure.

 Her leaves overlap each other and form tight bunches.
 One of the special characteristics of this maple is the tight leaf clumps on branches that seem to layer to form a natural bonsai shape.
 Japanese Princess may reach 4′ high and wide in 10 years.
-Because she is slow growing I recommend planting in a container for protection while she is small.
 Maydayis another new maple from a Mikawa yatsubusa parent.
 This one is also breathtaking.

-The first photo shows continued spring growth in June.
-The second photo shows early spring color for this little cutie courtesy of Buchholz Nursery.
-The last photo shows fall color.
+The first photo shows late spring growth in June.
+The second photo shows fall color.